by Marcelle Pick, OB/GYN NP

 Many women operate in an ever-present state of low anxiety or worry, also called generalized anxiety that may blossom into episodes of full-blown panic attacks, phobia or anxiety disorders during times of psychological stress or biological change — like menopause.

-often since childhood — that they don’t even mention it until I ask or until they begin perimenopause and their anxiety symptoms worsen.
+A majority of my patients with chronic anxiety are so accustomed to living with it - often since childhood — that they don’t even mention it until I ask or until they begin perimenopause and their anxiety symptoms worsen.

 Anxiety and worry are knots of both emotions and physiology feelings.
 Most psychologists look at anxiety as purely emotional: the outward sign of repressed negative feelings and inner conflict.
 But over 30 years of scientific research into severe anxiety disorders and panic attacks has established that all anxiety has a real, physiological cause that is just as important to treat — especially for relief of anxiety related to hormonal imbalance.

 This is good news.
 It means that anxiety symptoms that were once dismissed as character flaws (think of the terms “worry wart”, “head case” and “control freak”) are not feelings you just have to live with or medicate when they get too severe for you to function.
 There’s a lot more to the story — and a lot that you can do to get that monkey of anxiety off your back.

 Everyone experiences anxiety or feels panicky from time to time: the shaky knees and thudding heart, the shortness of breath, and the mind going a million miles per minute.
 Part of what keeps us alive is our ability to feel fear.
 In fact, we are made with a kind of built-in alarm system that brings the full weight of our mental and physical prowess to bear in the face of danger — the “fight or flight” response.